 The trochanter osteotomy (digastric slide), through either the Kocher-Langenbeck or Gibson interval, can be combined with surgical dislocation of the hip to allow direct articular access.

-The maintenance of knee flexion (at 90°) and hip extension throughout the procedure reduces tension on the sciatic nerve.
+The maintenance of knee flexion (at 90°) and hip extension throughout the procedure reduce tension on the sciatic nerve.

 The dark brown area demonstrates the exposure associated with the osteotomy and the patient positioned prone.